Best active speakers Buying Guide: Welcome to What Hi-Fi?'s guide to the best active speakers you can buy in 2020.

 The sound is incredibly detailed, and tonality is spot-on.
 They even manage to control the bass when placed close to a wall, which is no mean feat.
 For a pro set-up without the price tag – though admittedly, with some of the bulk – look no further.
 An instant guest impresser.

-Rest assured, it won't leave you disappointed - the sound is dripping with drive and energy, while the bass has plenty of precision, agility and texture.
+Rest assured, this set-up won't leave you disappointed – the sound is dripping with drive and energy, while the bass has plenty of precision, agility and texture.
 The imaging is also handled with aplomb, making for an expansive soundstage.
-Worth every penny.

 Read the full review: Dali Callisto 6 C

-Weighing 36kg each and costing £6000 per pair, the SCM40As are heavyweight in every sense of the word.
+Weighing 36kg each and with a considerable asking price, the SCM40As are heavyweight in every sense of the word.
 But they're actually the cheapest way to experience ATC's studio-grade technology for yourself.

 Unlike most small speaker companies, ATC makes its own drivers, giving it full control over every aspect of the sound.
 That means it can fine-tune the innards exactly to its desired specifications, fitting the cabinet perfectly.
 It makes for the perfect match of style with substance.